egberts/vim-nftables/doc/vimscript-syntax.md

 Terminal Node
 -------------
-The starting CSL declaration is a terminal node.
+The basic CSL declaration is a terminal node.

+We use CSG notation to describe the CSL side.

 A terminal node may be a static symbol or empty: